HSHS St. Francis answers frequently asked questions on sunscreen use.

 The National Council on Skin Cancer Prevention has designated the Friday before Memorial Day, May 28, as National Sunscreen Day or to encourage sun safety awareness and to remind everyone to protect their skin while enjoying the outdoors.

-Following guidance from the American Academy of Dermatology (AAD) and the CDC, HSHS Holy Family offers the following answers to some of the most frequently-asked-questions about using sunscreen to stay safe in the sun.
+Following guidance from the American Academy of Dermatology (AAD) and the CDC, HSHS St. Francis offers the following answers to some of the most frequently-asked-questions about using sunscreen to stay safe in the sun.

 Who should wear sunscreen?